 To find out more, read West Kimberley communities to benefit from $50,000 in grants.

 Five community projects were announced as the successful recipients of the inaugural West Kimberley Community Grants Scheme.

 These projects support education, culture, the environment, health and tackling drug and alcohol abuse, and are:

-Part of the revenue used to fund our community grants scheme comes from the sale of high-quality bales of Rhodes grass hay, produced at our Broome North Wastewater Treatment Plant.
+Part of the revenue from the sale of high-quality bales of Rhodes Grass hay, produced at our Broome North Wastewater Treatment Plant, is used to fund our community grants scheme.

-If you’d like to buy some hay, and contribute to a good cause, email our Broome Depot on Broome.Depot@watercorporation.com.au or call (08) 9195 5414.
+To buy hay, and contribute to a good cause, you can email our Broome Depot on Broome.Depot@watercorporation.com.au or call (08) 9195 5414.

-Each bale weighs around 330kg.
-Individual hay bales can be picked up from our depot on 22 Blackmans Street, Broome.
-Sales of 10 or more hay bales must be picked up from the Broome North Wastewater Treatment Plant on Crab Creek Road.
+Each bale weighs around 330 kg.
+Individual hay bales can be picked up from our depot on 22 Blackman Street, Broome.
+Purchases of 10 or more hay bales must be picked up from the Broome North Wastewater Treatment Plant on Crab Creek Road.
 See map for details.

 The Lions Club of Broome is a not-for-profit organisation that exists to serve the welfare of the community and assist disadvantaged groups within our society.

 Operating since 1971, the Lions Club of Broome actively supports the local, national and international needs of those that need it most.